Severson-Group/docs.amdc.dev/source/getting-started/control-with-amdc/autogen/index.md

-# Control with AMDC Using Simulink Autogen
+# Control with AMDC Using Simulink Code Generation

 ## Background

 Simulink provides a MATLAB-based graphical environment for modeling and simulating control systems.
 It is extensively used to model, simulate, and analyze complex dynamical systems, including motor drives.
-The GUI and block diagram environment in Simulink make it user-friendly and easy to validate system performance and controller performance.
+Its user-friendly block diagram environment in Simulink allows control algorithm to be developed and validated in simulation before they are implemented on the embedded hardware.

-To apply the controller built in Simulink to the AMDC platform, we need Automatic Code Generation (Autogen) that can convert the Simulink block diagrams into an equivalent C code for an embedded system.
-It enables developers to simulate and validate control strategies before deploying them to hardware, which reduces implementation errors and provides a more intuitive framework for control system design.
+To apply the controller developed in Simulink to the AMDC platform, we use Simulink [Code Generation](https://www.mathworks.com/help/simulink/code-generation.html) and [Embedded Code](https://www.mathworks.com/help/ecoder/index.html) capabilities provided by MathWorks to generate C code from Simulink models for embedded implementation.
+This article describes how these MathWorks code generations practices can be applied to the AMDC platform.
+In this article, this workflow is referred as as **Autogen** (Automatic Code Generation).

 ## Development Approach with Simulink and AMDC